-Edit button on the right side of interface.To configure your Wireless device as Client press Scan button to scan the surrounding area and attempt to connect to a new wireless access point.
+Edit button on the right side of interface.You can also configure your WiFi devices by clicking Edit button in the right side of each table header.
+To configure your Wireless device as Client press Scan button to scan the surrounding area and attempt to connect to a new wireless access point.